rockettheme/docs/Docs/joomla/templates/sirocco/demo_mainbody.md

 ---
-title: Ricochet: Recreating the Demo - MainBody
+title: Sirocco: Recreating the Demo - MainBody
-description: Your Guide to Recreating Elements of the Ricochet Demo for Joomla
+description: Your Guide to Recreating Elements of the Sirocco Demo for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/ricochet:Ricochet
+breadcrumb: /joomla:Joomla/!templates:Templates/sirocco:Sirocco

 ---